-In 2017, builder Ramsey Barreto was was stopped by police in West London after using his phone to film the scene of a serious car accident as he drove past.
+Builder Ramsey Barreto was stopped by police in West London in 2017 after using his phone to film the scene of a serious car accident as he drove past.
 He was charged for using his mobile phone while driving and convicted in July 2018.

-However, he appealed the conviction on the basis that the law only prohibits the use of a mobile device for communication purposes – it does not specifically prohibit the use of a mobile phone to shoot video footage while driving.
+However, he appealed the conviction on the basis that the law only prohibited the use of a mobile device for communication purposes – it did not specifically prohibit the use of a mobile phone to shoot video footage while driving.

 In July 2019, two High Court judges decided to uphold the Crown Court’s decision to overturn the conviction, clearing Mr Barreto of the offence.

-The High Court judgment clearly explains that this is not a ‘green light’ for motorists to use their mobile phones in any capacity whilst driving.
-Indeed, drivers who are caught using their mobile phones for any other reason can still be charged with the serious offences of dangerous driving or driving without due care and attention.
+The High Court judgment clearly explained that this was not a ‘green light’ for motorists to use their mobile phones in any capacity whilst driving.
+Indeed still after the case, drivers who were caught using their mobile phones for any other reason could still be charged with the serious offences of dangerous driving or driving without due care and attention.

 Want a no-strings chat about your motoring case?
 Request a callback and we’ll be in touch as soon as we can.